Sums of squares of integer-multiple of an integral element on real bi-quadratic fields: Introduction

-This is quite interesting to look into these results in algebraic number fields.
-In 1902, Hilbert conjectured that every totally positive element in a number field $K$ can be written as sum of four squares.
-The first published proof was given by Siegel \cite{SI21} in 1921.
-He also proved \cite{SI45}, in 1945, that $\mathbb{Q}$ and $\mathbb{Q}(\sqrt{5})$ are only two totally real field in which every totally positive integer can be written as sum of integer squares.
-If $K$ is non totally real, Siegel proved that, every totally positive element can be written as sum of integer squares if and only if the discriminant of $K$ is odd.\\ Now it is natural to ask whether for a given $s \in \mathbb{N}$ there are only finitely many totally real number fields for which every element of $s\mathcal{O}_K^+$ can be written as sum of integral squares.
-For real quadratic field Kala and Yatsyna \cite{KY} have given such a bound.
-They have proved the following: \begin{thma} Let ${K}=\mathbb{Q}(\sqrt{D})$ with $ D \geq 2$ square-free integer.
-Let \begin{itemize} \item[(a)] If $ s < \kappa \frac{\sqrt{D}}{4}$ , then not all elements of $s\mathcal{O}_{K}^{+}$ are represented as the sum of squares in $\mathcal{O}_{K}$ \item[(b)] If $ s \geq \frac{D}{2}$ , then all elements of $ \kappa s\mathcal{O}^{+}$ are represented as the sum of five squares in $\mathcal{O}_{K}$ \item[(c)] If $s$ is odd and $D \equiv 2,3 \pmod 4 $ then there exist elements of $s \mathcal{O}_{K}^{+}$ that are not sums of squares in $\mathcal{O}_{K}$ \end{itemize} \end{thma} Later Raska \cite{Ra} improvised the first part of Theorem \ref{thma}.
-In this article, try to find answers of similar types of questions for real bi-quadratic fields.
+Now, Let $K$ be a number field, $\mathcal{O}_K$ be its ring of integer and $\mathcal{O}_K^+(+)$ be the additive semigroup of totally positive integers.
+It is of considerable interest to look into the above mentioned results in $K$.
+In 1902, Hilbert conjectured that every totally positive element in $K$ can be written as a sum of four squares.
+The first published proof was by Siegel \cite{SI21} in 1921.
+He \cite{SI45} also proved in 1945 that $\mathbb{Q}$ and $\mathbb{Q}(\sqrt{5})$ are the only two totally real fields in which every element in $\mathcal{O}_K^+$ can be written as sum of integer squares.
+If $K$ is non totally real, Siegel proved that, every element in $\mathcal{O}_K^+$ can be written as sum of integer squares if and only if the discriminant of $K$ is odd.

+Now it is natural to ask whether for a given $m \in \mathbb{N}$ there are only finitely many totally real number fields for which $m$-th multiple of every integer can be written as sum of integral squares.
+For real quadratic field $\mathbb{Q} \sqrt{D}$ (where $D > 1$ is a square-free positive integer) Kala and Yatsyna \cite{KY} have given an upper bound of $m$ depending on $D$ such that if $m$ is less than that bound then all element of $m\mathcal{O}_K^+$ can not be written as sum of squares in $\mathcal{O}_K$.
+Later Raska \cite{Ra} improved this bound for quadratic number fields .
+In this article, we find answer to similar questions in the set up of real bi-quadratic field $K = \mathbb{Q}(\sqrt{p}, \sqrt{q})$ where $p$ and $q$ are two distinct, positive and square-free integers $\geq 2$ and $p < q < r$ where $r = \frac{pq}{gcd(p,q)^2}$.

+In Propositions \ref{prop1}, \ref{prop12} and \ref{prop61}, we construct certain intervals depending on positive integers $m$, $\kappa$ and $t$ and investigate the existence of $m$-th multiple of an algebraic integer in some quadratic subfield of $K$ which can not be represented as sum of squares in $\mathcal{O}_K$.